wargoth/DelugeFirmware/docs/loop-in-arrangement.md

 * **User Experience:** Prioritize intuitive interaction and clear visual feedback for all new features.
 * **Edge Cases:** Consider edge cases such as very short loops, loops at the end of the arrangement, or concurrent user actions.
 * **Firmware Integration:** Ensure seamless integration with the existing Deluge firmware architecture and codebase.

+**Critical Development Lessons Learned:**

+* **Array Indexing:** The Deluge arrangement view uses a hybrid indexing system where `outputsOnScreen[0]` is reserved and tracks are stored starting at `outputsOnScreen[1]`.
+Always use `outputsOnScreen[yDisplay]` where `yDisplay` ranges from 1-7 for tracks.
+* **Embedded Environment:** Avoid standard library dependencies (`std::fmod`, `std::abs`, etc.) - implement embedded-friendly alternatives.
+* **Bounds Checking:** Always implement comprehensive bounds checking for array access to prevent crashes and hangs.
+* **UI Coordinate Systems:** Distinguish between display coordinates (0-7 where 0=loop row) and array indices (1-7 for tracks).
+* **Testing Strategy:** Changes to core UI functions require thorough testing of interaction patterns, not just compilation verification.
+* **Loop Boundary Fix:** When creating loops, the end position must include the full extent of the selected square.
+Use `getPosFromSquare(square + 1)` to get the end position of a square, not just `getPosFromSquare(square)` which gives the start position.
+This ensures the playhead reaches the visual end of the selected loop cell before looping back. **CRITICAL FIX APPLIED**: Fixed single-cell loop creation in `handleLoopRowPadAction()` where `arrangerLoopEnd` was incorrectly set to the same position as `arrangerLoopStart`.
+Now properly calculates the actual end position using `getPosFromSquare(startSquare + 1)` for both single-cell and multi-cell loops. **VISUAL RENDERING FIX**: Fixed loop display rendering to show correct number of cells by using `getSquareFromPos(arrangerLoopEnd - 1)` for visual rendering while keeping the correct end position for playback logic.
+* **Display Pointer Safety:** Always check if the `display` pointer is valid before calling `display->displayPopup()`.
+Use `if (display) { display->displayPopup("text"); }` to prevent crashes when the display subsystem is not initialized.
+The SEGGER RTT printf crash indicates null pointer dereferencing in display calls. **CRITICAL SAFETY APPLIED**: Added display pointer validation to all loop status display functions.
+* **Function Parameter Validation:** Add null pointer checks for critical objects (`currentSong`, `display`, `ui`) at the start of loop functions to prevent crashes during initialization or invalid states.
+Return `ActionResult::DEALT_WITH` early if any required objects are null. **CRITICAL SAFETY APPLIED**: Added comprehensive null pointer checks to `handleLoopRowPadAction()`, `handleStatusPadAction()`, and `handleAuditionPadAction()` functions to prevent initialization hangs.
+* **Coordinate Conversion Functions:** Use the correct coordinate conversion functions - `getSquareFromPos()` converts time positions to display squares, while `getPosFromSquare()` converts display squares to time positions.
+Using them incorrectly will result in broken rendering and positioning. **CRITICAL SAFETY APPLIED**: Added bounds validation for coordinate conversion results to prevent invalid calculations that could cause hangs.